seo-rii/electron-acrylic-window/README.md

 </a>

 ## Installation
 You will need Visual Studio or Visual C++ build tools to install this.
-An easy way to install the build tools can be found [here](https://www.npmjs.com/package/windows-build-tools).
+An easy way to install them can be found [here](https://www.npmjs.com/package/windows-build-tools).

 ```shell script
 npm i electron-acrylic-window --save